noisyboiler/cathedralcafes/cathedralcafes.co.uk/posts/exeter.rst

 	<div class="teaser">

 This was a day out that took all the Cathedral Cafe adventurers a little by surprise.
-Apprehensive of the long 8am train journey from London but when greeted by glorious sunshine and a truly magnificent church on a delightful village green we immediately banished the journey to the back of our minds.
+Apprehensive of the long 8am train journey from London but when greeted by glorious sunshine and a truly magnificent church on a delightful village green, we immediately banished the journey to the back of our minds.

 Stand-out feature: The Cafe!
-With it's vaulted roof, stained glass windows, immaculate garden, great food, great tea and great service.
-But don't spend your entire visit drinking the tea — on a nice day ensure you leave time to soak up the atmosphere and the hustle and bustle all around the church.
+With it's vaulted roof, stained glass windows, immaculate garden, great food, tea and service.
+But don't spend your entire visit drinking the tea here — on a nice day ensure you leave time to soak up the atmosphere and the hustle and bustle on the green.

-Must-Dos: Admire the twin towers, find Hickery Dickery clock and the sledging flag.
+Must-Dos: Admire the twin towers, find the Hickery Dickery clock and then the sledging flag.

 .. raw:: html